alauda/captain/docs/crd.md

 The output is very similar to `helm repo list`.

 ### ChartRepo Type
-Besides normal helm chart repo (http server), captain also supported following use case:
+In addition to normal helm chart repo (http server), captain also supported following use cases:
 * Pull charts manifests from vcs repo, eg: git/svn
-* Ship with a built in helm chart repo, so the user can use it out-of-box
+* Shipped with a built in helm chart repo, so the user can use it out-of-box

 ChartRepo support following type:
 * Chart: helm chart repo
-* Git/SVN: refer to [](./vcs-repo.md) for more information
+* Git/SVN: refer to [Git/SVN Support](./vcs-repo.md) for more information.
-* Local: use the chartrepo shiped with captain.
-In this case, `.spec.url` should be "", and captain will generate the repo url for you
+* Local: use the chartrepo shipped with captain.
+In this case, `.spec.url` should be "", and captain will generate the repo url for you.

 ### Basic Auth
 Of course ,many repos need auth support.
 Currently, `ChartRepo` has support basic auth by specify